muratkeremozcan/pact-js-example-provider/README.md

    Execution on the Consumer side works exactly the same as classic CDCT.

 As you can notice, there is nothing about running the consumer tests on the provider side ( `test:provider`), can-i-deploy checks (`can:i:deploy:provider`),.
-All you do is get the OpenAPI spec right and publish it to Pact Broker.
+All you do is get the OpenAPI spec right, publish it to Pact Broker, and record the deployment

 We have a sample consumer repo for BDCT [pact-js-example-react-consumer](https://github.com/muratkeremozcan/pact-js-example-react-consumer).